TreeNote/TreeNote/README.md

 Synchronisation with a JSON file in your OwnCloud is possible.
 However, Desktop TreeNote is not able to synchronize with a JSON file.
-When I finished my master thesis I will have a neat tree API, someone may implement it to the Android app to have fluent synchronisation.

 The code and images are in this [repo](https://github.com/TreeNote/TreeNoteAndroid/).